barbazul/1kfa/mod_guide_gm.md

 # Guidance

-Here are 6 gems to come back to whenever you don't know what to say next.
+Here are 6 mantras to come back to whenever you don't know what to say next.

- * Portray a fantastic world
+ * Portray the world of the Touchstone List
  * Fill the characters' lives with adventure
  * Move the spotlight
  * Ask the players